Defining Story-Based Marketing

 Take for example Blue Apron.
 The market predicted the downfall of the meal-kit delivery service with big competition like Sun Basket and other giants like Hello Fresh holding steady.
 However, when the brand pivoted back to its roots of down-to-earth messaging surrounding their fresh, quality ingredients, things changed.
 The focus on everyone being in-home chef moments resonated.
 The authenticity of their messaging landed them an estimated $196 million in revenue just in the first quarter of 2018.
 That’s a pivot worth making.

 It all comes from a story.
 The conversation happening with consumers.
-Take a moment and think, ca your brand could increase its performance?
+Take a moment and think, can your brand increase its performance?

 We’re taking a look at the basics of story-based marketing and how your brand can up its own game wherever you’re connecting with customers.